Bananafruittaur/Bananafruittaur/README.md

 *Heya!
 This acc is for ponytown, My bad.*

-*Anyways, you can find me near the docks (AKA alan becker spot), Mountains, and such (In safe serv 1 and maybe 2.)*
+*Anyways, you can find me near the docks (AKA alan becker spot), Mountains, Outside/inside of the library and such (In safe serv 1 and maybe 2.)*

 *Yes feel free to interact with me!
 And yes you can w2i also!*